 Survival Tips for Night Shift Nurses

-According to WebMD shift workers are more likely to develop health problems such as ulcers, insulin resistance, metabolic syndrome and heart disease.
+According to WebMD, shift workers are more likely to develop health problems such as ulcers, insulin resistance, metabolic syndrome, and heart disease.
 Night-shift workers are more likely to experience social isolation and depression.

 If you're a night nurse, you probably will work from 11 p.m. to 7 a.m.
 So how do you cope with the challenges of flipping day and night shifts without flipping out?
 Keep cool, stay hydrated and focus on these tips from experienced night owls.

 Experts agree that staying active during your breaks (take a walk, exercise) and working with others to keep you alert is a good start.
-Staying hydrated (alkaline or coconut water) and eating healthy (nuts, grains, fruits, proteins, veggies while avoiding sugar and carbs) can be crucial.
+Staying hydrated (alkaline or coconut water) and eating healthy (nuts, grains, fruits, proteins, and veggies while avoiding sugar and carbs) can be crucial.

 As for organizing your night shift duties, don't leave the most tedious tasks to the end of your shift when you're most likely to be fuzzy.
-Since you don't have much interaction with patients and their family during the night shift, clear and concise shift transition communication is essential to giving the best patient care possible.
+Since you don't interact with patients and their families during the night shift, clear and concise shift transition communication is essential to giving the best patient care possible.

-Tips for Dealing with Shift Disorder
+Tips for dealing with shift disorder

 When you swing between night and day shifts, your body clock goes haywire.
 To mitigate the effects of night-shift fatigue, some nurses find exercising right after a shift can help you wind down before resting.
 Whatever your routine, sleeping must become your #1 priority.
 Some tips for optimizing your rest include:

-• Wear dark glasses on your way home to block sunlight.
+- Wear dark glasses on your way home to block sunlight.
 Don't run errands on the way home.

-• Eliminate noise and light in your bedroom.
-Black out curtains, eye masks and ear plugs can help.
+- Eliminate noise and light in your bedroom.
+Black-out curtains, eye masks, and earplugs can help.
 And leave those digital devices in the other room.

-• Avoid caffeine and alcohol before your bedtime.
+- Avoid caffeine and alcohol before your bedtime.